greenelab/deep-review/sections/06_discussion.md

  The authors applied their approach to a sentiment analysis task and obtained substantially superior results compared to an attention-based method.

+`TODO: Are there any final thoughts you would like to add?
+This paper is part review, part perspective piece so we have the opportunity to speculate about the future or push certain for certain research directions.
+For example:
+- Is the criticism of deep learning as a black box, uninterpretable approach exaggerated given all of these methods?
+- Are there certain types of features or domains (in genomics, healthcare, etc.) where these methods still fall short?
+- Are there practical steps that would improve adoption of appropriate model interpretation?
+Maybe closer integration into the most popular deep learning frameworks, as applicable?`

 ### Data limitations